 Progression into Adulthood

 Students have their timetables tailored to options that they choose relating to their areas of interest and future employment opportunities.
-These options include: catering, animal care and land-based studies, horticulture, furniture restoration, up-cycling, bike maintenance, conservation, independent travel skills, printing, logs and kindling, craft, hair and beauty, performing arts and dance.
+These options include: catering, land-based studies, horticulture, furniture restoration, up-cycling, conservation, independent travel skills, logs and kindling, craft, performing arts and dance.
 We are continually reviewing our provision and resources for the benefit of learner progress.

-Petroc’s Supported Learning department encourages students to be involved in the Ten Tors Challenge and The Jubilee Challenge.
+Petroc’s Supported Learning department encourages North Devon Campus students to be involved in the Ten Tors Challenge and The Jubilee Challenge.
 Students have recently built a round house called The Copse which is the arena for outdoor learning.